AppGrid: TimeSeries View

 An Excel-like view that is ideal for viewing time series data

 We can view time series data in the main view, or in a master/detail relationship displayed in a subview.
+In the image above, we are looking at budget items for the 2025 Master Budget displayed in the main grid.

 The AppGrid time series view works like Excel.
 You have the ability to enter all of the data for a budget or forecast in a single transaction, and you can utilize AppGrid functions like drag/copy to quickly enter values for a given attribute or clone records if desired.
+When editing time series data, we can utilize the mass-editing feature of the AppGrid time series view to make many changes at once.

 Budgets and forecasts are critical and sensitive enterprise data that should not be living in Excel documents.
 This data belongs in Salesforce with your other enterprise data.